Optable/match/README.md

 # benchmarks

-A benchmark on the running times of different PSI protocols of this library is provided [here](benchmark/README.md).
+See runtime benchmarks of the different PSI protocols [here](benchmark/README.md).

 # examples